Need a ride to the store? Work? Baseball practice? College? Auto repair? We've got options for you!

 The South-West route will run from Walmart south through the McKay, Sherwood and South Hill neighborhoods.
 Stops will include St. Anthony hospital, Southgate Medical Center and the St. Anthony’s physical therapy office.

 Please see the route map and bus stop times on this website.
-Each one way ride will cost $1.
-Exact fare is requested as drivers may not have access to change.
 Route deviation requests up to half a mile off the route and “Flag Stops” require a 24 hour advance phone notice Monday through Friday during open dispatch hours. (“Flag Stops” are designated stops that are not stopped at daily without an advance notice request.
 Flag stops include the Airport and Grecian Heights.)
 The dispatch phone line number is 541-276-6476 and is available between 8 am and 5 pm Monday through Friday.

 *During inclement weather events when safety is a concern, the route may be temporarily modified.*